for Sunday 5th February 1967

 Baby Loot Page One POF 013

-According to an insert in a German picture sleeve, reproduced in this blog, the Loot line-up was Chris Bates, Dave Wright, Jeff Glover, Roger Pope and Bruce Turner
+The Loot single was also released in a picture sleeve in Germany.
+According to Badcatrecords the Loot line-up was Chris Bates, Dave Wright, Jeff Glover, Roger Pope and Bruce Turner.

-Dave Wright had been a founder member of the Troggs with Reg Presley, and like the Troggs, the Loot came from Andover, Hampshire and were part of the Larry Page stable.
+Dave Wright, who penned Baby, had been a founder member of the Troggs with Reg Presley, and like the Troggs, the Loot came from Andover, Hampshire and were part of the Larry Page stable.

 For whatever reason, Radio London listed Baby as a climber for a mere two weeks, and the unfortunate Loot was heard no more on the station.
 Meanwhile, the teacher's pets were the other band featured in the Page One advert.
-The already-successful Troggs not only had their new single Give it to Me chosen as a Big L climber, but their album Trogglodynamite had also been picked as the Album of the Week.
+Not only had the already-successful Troggs got their new single Give it to Me chosen as a Big L climber, but their album Trogglodynamite had also been picked as the Album of the Week.
 The Loot must have been crying in their beer when the following week (Feb 12th) they saw their stablemates crash into the Fab 40 at #11, while Barry Benson's cover of Cousin Jane (from the Trogglodynamite LP) was Radio London Club Disc of the Week.

 Penny Lane/Strawberry Fields Forever Beatles